se-edu/se-book/modeling/modelingASolution/basic/text.md

 </box>

 The above diagram assumes that `W` and `H` are the only information `TextUi` requires to display the minefield to the `Player`.
 Note that there could be other ways of doing this.

-The `Logic` methods you conceptualized in our modelling so far are:
+The `Logic` methods you conceptualized in our modeling so far are:

 <box>